 First published in 1993, Wired Magazine reported on the impact of new technology on culture, economics, and politics.
 After achieving their original goal, one of Wired’s founders, John Battelle, asked himself: “What’s the next big story on the horizon, the narrative most people are missing that will shape our future just as technology did? for the past 30 years?”

 “I think the answer lies in the reinvention of capitalism.
 We’re on the brink of an entirely new approach to business, one built on shared principles of integrity, transparency, and sustainability.
 If we succeed, the world could become a far better place.
 At Wired, we believed that technology would build that world for us.
 But I’ve come to a longer view of positive change, and I now believe technology alone won’t get us there.
 Tech is a fundamental force in our society, but as Douglas Rushkoff puts it, business is our core operating system.
 If we are going to pay off the fantastic visions of our early tech dreams, we’ve got to consolidate what we’ve learned from the tech revolution and apply it to building a new kind of business culture.”

 The question that Rushkoff had posed in his book Throwing Rocks at the Google Bus: How Growth became the Enemy of Prosperity was most intriguing:

 “Why doesn’t the explosive growth of companies like Facebook and Uber deliver more prosperity for everyone?
 What is the systemic problem that sets the rich against the poor and the technologists against everybody else?”

-Indeed, what has happened to the premise of Growth leading to Prosperity?
+Indeed, what has happened to the premise of growth leading to more prosperity?
 Mark Zuckerberg’s estimated net worth is $97 billion.
-Given that Facebook may have intentionally ‘put the company’s profits above the public good,’ at least according to a recent whistleblower, is that fair?
+Given that Facebook may have intentionally ‘put the company’s profits above the public good,’ at least according to a recent whistleblower: Is that fair?